Exploring alternatives to ad tracking in iOS

 • Use Mail Privacy Protection and review app permissions monthly.

-• Pick privacy-aware browsers and check App Store privacy labels before installing.
+• Check App Store privacy labels before installing new apps.